ChrstphrHll/npc_gen/students/Tommos Morgan.md

 year: 5
 guild: Alderden
 partyID: 11
+tags:
+- Elf
+- Sorcerer
+- Exploration
+- 5th
+- Alderden
 ---
 # Tommos Morgan
 ---
 ### Description
 - 5th year Elf Sorcerer in Alderden
-- curly auburn hair that's parted to the left, Pale Blue eyes, and Dark Brown skin
+- curly auburn hair that's parted to the left, Hazel eyes, and Dark Brown skin
 - Is Undemanding and Tough, and has Commonality as their ideal

 ### Organizations